random82/blog/_posts/2016-04-10-working-with-pools-in-python.md

 ---

 # Problem - long running single-threaded simulations
-I was writting a simulation for the [6.00.2x - Introduction to Computational Thinking and Data Science by MITx on EDX](https://www.edx.org/course/introduction-computational-thinking-data-mitx-6-00-2x-3).
+I was writing a simulation for the [6.00.2x - Introduction to Computational Thinking and Data Science by MITx on EDX](https://www.edx.org/course/introduction-computational-thinking-data-mitx-6-00-2x-3).
 One of problem sets required a simulation to be run few hundred times to collect enough samples.
 It took 4-5 minutes to get results for few hundred trials.